-E-Commerce capability 7 – Account management with online retailers
+E-Commerce capability 7 - Manage online retailers

-E-Commerce capability 8 - Manage dropshipping / Direct to Consumer
+E-Commerce capability 8 - Manage Dropshipping / Direct to Consumer

 This approach means you don’t produce anything yourself.
 You don’t pay for stock and you don’t have to arrange the delivery.
 The supplier handles all this.

-Firstly, you need to be able to find the right manufacturer / supplier who can manage orders efficiently and effectively.
+Sounds great.
+But it comes with 2 new e-Commerce capabilities.
+First, you need to be able to find the right supplier who can manage your orders efficiently.

 Step 4 - Create online shopping experiences

-Selling on someone else’s platform – like marketplaces, online retailers and print on demand – limits the types of experiences you can create.
-Those platforms have controls, systems and processes which you’ll need to follow.
+Selling on someone else’s e-Commerce site – like marketplaces, online retailers and print on demand – requires a different set of capabilities.

 Step 5 - Sell online